David Scott (Interim Department Head)

 The Department of Art is accredited by the National Association of Schools of Art and Design (NASAD) and, by virtue of its standing as an academic division at Texas A&M University-Commerce, the Southern Association of Colleges and Schools Commission on Colleges (SACSOC).

 Transfer of Art Credits from Other Institutions

-Students wishing to transfer art credits to A&M-Commerce will have their transcripts evaluated by the Office of Admissions and the Department of Art.
-Courses taken at other institutions that have no exact equivalents at A&M-Commerce may still be transferable by a portfolio review in the Department of Art.
+Students wishing to transfer visual art credits to A&M-Commerce must have their official transcripts evaluated by the Office of Admissions and the Department of Art.
+Courses taken at other institutions that have no exact equivalents at A&M-Commerce may still be transferable by a portfolio review in the Department of Art or consent of an art advisor.
 Transfer courses counted towards a major at A&M-Commerce must have a grade of “C” or higher.
-A&M-Commerce has established a 2-plus-2 program with Collin College in Photography facilitating the evaluation of course credits and ease of transfer for students from that institution.
-Students seeking a bachelor’s degree in any of the following majors must complete:
+Students intending to transfer credits from an institution with an articulation agreement with A&M-Commerce will follow the prescribed courses in that agreement.

 - Degree requirements for a Bachelor of Arts or Bachelor of Fine Arts, and

 - Core Curriculum Requirements (refer to those sections of this catalog).

 In addition, majors must earn a grade of “C” or better in all Art and Photography courses counted towards graduation requirements.

 Students seeking a bachelor’s degree in the Department of Art must complete:

 1. Core Curriculum Requirements (refer to those sections of this catalog).